smartconstructiongroup/Tracking-and-Material-Counting/README.md

 We put google colab code for this part on the Dtection folder.
 #### Classification
 We finetuned [DenseNet-161](https://github.com/flyyufelix/DenseNet-Keras) in keras platform for our three classes of material (0: *left*, 1: *frontal*, and 2: *right*).
 We put the finetuned denseNet for own data, implementing google colab on the Classificatin folder.
+#### Counting
+Site operatives counted by the results of the detection phase.
+However, the materials counted by MC module, which is based on morphology operations, Hough Transform, and post processing algorithm.